thomas-mangin/vyos-hacker-toolkit/README.md

 # Build Machine

-The machine can be Ubuntu or Debian 10.
-For Debian, please see the wiki on how to setup sudo.
+The code should work with both Ubuntu or Debian 10.
+For Debian, please see the wiki on how to install and configure sudo before attempting setup.

-Create a non-administrative user, matching your configuration file.
-Make sure to have the ssh package installed during the setup and add your SSH key to your user under ~vyos/.ssh/authorized_keys so that you can ssh without password.
+Make sure to have the ssh package installed during the setup and add your SSH key to you an unprivileged user to allow ssh without password (once ssh-askpass saved it).

-All the following step can also be performed with `vyos setup build` if you called your build machine `build`.
-This is still being tested and installing docker may require a reboot and re-run of the command.
+This build tool is still being tested and installing docker may require to reboot the machine and re-run of the command ATM.

 # Routers